 Foreign currency risk is the risk that the value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Plan primarily invests in financial instruments and enters into transactions denominated in various foreign currencies, other than its measurement currency.
 Fluctuations in the relative value of the Canadian dollar against these foreign currencies can result in a positive or a negative effect on the fair value of investments.
-The Plan and its investment managers have the ability to utilize derivative instruments to mitigate foreign currency risk, subject to the approval of the Plan's Investment Committee.
+The Plan and its investment managers have the ability to utilize derivative instruments to mitigate foreign currency risk, subject to approved policies of the Plan's Investment Committee or Board policy.
 The Plan is exposed to fluctuations in the U.S. dollar, Japanese yen, Hong Kong dollar and European currencies, notably the Euro, British pound sterling and Swiss franc.
-As at December 31, 2018, the Plan has outstanding foreign exchange contracts to purchase and sell foreign currencies, both with notional amounts of \$579,227,000 (2017 - \$525,387,000).
-The net unrealized loss on the contracts at December 31, 2018 of \$11,788,000 (2017 - net unrealized gain of \$11,878,000) is included in the balance due to brokers (2017 - due from brokers).
+As at December 31, 2023, the Plan has outstanding foreign exchange contracts to purchase and sell foreign currencies, both with notional amounts of \$764,769,000 (2022 - \$784,872,000).
+The net unrealized gain on the contracts at December 31, 2023 of \$20,679,000 (2022 - net unrealized loss of \$6,603,000) is included in the balance due from brokers (2022 - due to brokers).